 7. Any fee charged by the educational institution for communicating or copying a short excerpt from a copyright-protected work must be intended to cover only the costs of the institution, including overhead costs.

 Thinking about using a source, but not sure if it fits in these guidelines?
-Check out the CMEC (Council of Ministers Education, Canada) Fair Dealing Decision Tool to help you decide, or contact either Jaya, or Pam and we would be happy to help!
+Check out the CMEC (Council of Ministers Education, Canada) Fair Dealing Decision Tool to help you decide, or contact Pam and I would be happy to help!

 Teachers often ask about the use of non-print based materials in the classroom such as movies, songs, and internet images.
 So long as these sources are being used for educational purposes, in an educational setting, they can be used with the following provisions: